Turkey

 Goreme

-The last thing we did was a little hike outside the town to a place astutely named Love Valley.
+The last thing we did was a little hike outside the town to a place named Love Valley.
 It’s a gorge in the ground, with large rock-hard pillars erected all around.
 It’s a great place to get some creative photos.
 Just be careful viewing these pictures out in public.
 You have been warned.

 Istanbul